shomarzzz/complex/README.md

 # complex

- first install the nlibraries in requirments.txt then put an image named ImageToMap.jpg on the folder where the aacode is then hit run and the output will be shown after showing the image.
+*In this programme you will give a image and a complex function, using this the programme will output a image that is the output of the image if it were in the complex plane.